realmagicgreen/magicgreen11ty/src/content/articles/2018-05-06-gardens-by-the-bay.md

 ---
-name: Gardens by the bay
+title: Gardens by the bay
-subtitle: An astonishing example of sustainable edutainment environment
+subtitle: "An astonishing example of sustainable edutainment environment"
-description: Rated number 3 on things to do in Singapore Tripadvisor.
+description: "Rated number 3 on things to do in Singapore Tripadvisor.
 Reached more than 40 million visitors to date.
-World's top 20 most checked-in places on Facebook.
-Contains more than 1,000,000 plants.
-The two Cooled Conservatories at Gardens by the Bay are the world’s largest column-less greenhouses.
+World's top 20 most checked-in places on Facebook."
+date: 2018-05-06
+published: true
 category: solutions
-tags: architecture biodiversity design eco-entrepreneurs hydro-power horticulture learning recycle Singapore sustainable-construction
-image: /assets/p/posts/solutions/gardens-by-the-bay/gardens-by-the-bay.jpg
+tags: [article, architecture, biodiversity, design, eco-entrepreneurs, hydro-power, horticulture, learning, recycle, Singapore, sustainable-construction]
+cover_image: ./images/solutions/gardens-by-the-bay/gardens-by-the-bay.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...